Ingage-Meetup/20241016-trees-using-ai/README.md

    - Insert all names from the datasets into both tree structures and count the number of operations.

 ### Step 10: Perform Batch Lookups
-- **Responsibility**: Programmer
+- **Responsibility**: Programmer and ChatGPT
-   - Select a random subset of names and perform lookups in both trees.
+   - **Programmer**: Select a random subset of names and perform lookups in both trees.
 Count the number of comparisons.
+   - **ChatGPT**: Assist in extracting a randome subset of names from the data files.

 ### Step 11: Perform Batch Deletions
 - **Responsibility**: Programmer